gharango/TydingDataProject/CodeBook.md

 fBodyBodyGyroMagstd,     fBodyBodyGyroJerkMagmean,fBodyBodyGyroJerkMagstd,
 activity,                subject

-A tidy data set is made of a group by on activity and subject features and for this grouping the meaning of all other features is computed
+A tidy data set is made of a group by on activity and subject features and for this grouping the meaning of all other features is computed.

 The names of the tidy set features are changed to reflect the average computation.
 The data set names are

 activity,                subject,